University of St Andrews: Raisin Weekend

-Raisin Weekend celebrates the relationship between the Bejants/Bejantines (first-year students) and their respective academic parents who, in St Andrews' tradition, guide and mentor them in their time at the university.
+Raisin Weekend celebrates the relationship between the Bejants/ Bejantines (first-year students) and their respective academic parents.
 It is traditionally said that students went up to study with a sack of oatmeal and a barrel of salt-herring as staple foods to last them a term and that, therefore, anything more exotic was seen as a luxury.
-In return for the guidance from academic parents a further tradition sprang up of rewarding these "parents" with a pound of raisins.
-Since the 19th century the giving of raisins was steadily transformed into the giving of a more modern alternative, such as a bottle of wine (although presents are now rarely expected).
+In return for the guidance from academic parents, a further tradition sprang up of rewarding these "parents" with a pound of raisins.
+Since the 19th century, the giving of raisins was steadily transformed into the giving of a more modern alternative, such as a bottle of wine (although presents are now rarely expected).
 In return for the raisins or equivalent present, the parents give their "children" a formal receipt — the Raisin Receipt — composed in Latin.
 Over time this receipt progressively became more elaborate and often humorous.
 The receipt can be written on anything and is to be carried everywhere by the Bejant/Bejantine on the morning of Raisin Monday until midday.

 Raisin Weekend is held annually over the last weekend of October.
-Affairs often begin with a tea party (or similar) thrown by the mother(s) and then a pub-crawl or house party led by the father(s).
+Affairs often begin with a tea party (or similar) thrown by the mother(s) and then a pub crawl or house party led by the father(s).
 It is fairly common for several academic families to combine in the latter stages of the revels.
 At midday all the First-Years gather in Quad of St Salvator's College to compare their receipts and also to be open to challenge from older students who may look for errors in the Latin of the receipt (an almost inevitable occurrence).
 Upon detection of such error(s) the bearer may be required to sing the Gaudie.
 In more recent years the gathering has culminated in a shaving foam fight.
 Since 2014, the foam fight has been moved from St Salvator's Quad to the adjacent Lower College Lawn.
 Raisin Weekend has also become synonymous with binge drinking and a certain amount of humiliation of "academic children", commonly involving embarrassing costumes or drinking games.
 The University Students' Association provides a special First Aid hotline for Raisin Weekend.